One-on-one special time with your kids:

 I think it’s worth doing.
 I know I’m creating great memories and building a relationship with my kids.
 There are few things in life that are more important than that.

 Has it changed their behavior?
 It’s hard to say.
 We still have a lot to work on!
 We have tantrums, we have kids that don’t listen the first (and second) time, right now we have some anger issues.
 But, I know it could be worse; we’ve been there!
 Amy McCready’s full system incorporates roughly 6 other tools and– that reminds me!– I should probably hop back into her website and make sure I’m using all of her helpful tools.
-(I will post an honest review of her PPS package the site, so subscribe to emails if you’d like to be notified when I post that!)

-I can say though, that one-on-one special time helps me to handle the hard moments with confidence and security.
+One-on-one special time helps me to handle the hard moments with confidence and security.
 I feel connected to my child, and that does 2 things: I feel like I have an enhanced sense to know what they need from me; and the bonding time carries me through the “you’re-drivin’-me-crazy” times!

 Do you do one-on-one time with your kids?
 Ever tried Amy McCready’s system before?
 What do you think about it?